Benito Lopez: Ultimate Fighting Championship

-On 9 December 2019, Lopez was scheduled to face Martin Day at UFC Fight Night: Swanson vs. Ortega.
+On 9 December 2017, Lopez was scheduled to face Martin Day at UFC Fight Night: Swanson vs. Ortega.
 However Day pulled out of the event due to a knee injury and he was replaced by Albert Morales.
 He won his UFC debut fight via unanimous decision.

-Lopez was scheduled to face Manny Bermudez on January 26, 2019 at UFC 233.
-As a result of the cancellation of UFC 233, the pair was rescheduled to UFC on ESPN: Ngannou vs. Velasquez on February 17, 2019.
+Lopez was scheduled to face Manny Bermudez on 26 January 2019 at UFC 233.
+As a result of the cancellation of UFC 233, the pair was rescheduled to UFC on ESPN: Ngannou vs. Velasquez on 17 February 2019.
 He lost the fight via guillotine choke submission in round one.

-Lopez was scheduled to face Ricky Simon at UFC 227 on August 4, 2018.
+Lopez was scheduled to face Ricky Simon at UFC 227 on 4 August 2018.
 However, it was reported that Lopez pulled out from the bout for undisclosed reason and he was replaced by Montel Jackson.

 Lopez faced Vince Morales on 13 July 2019 at UFC Fight Night: de Randamie vs. Ladd.
 He won the fight via unanimous decision.

-After a three-year layoff, Lopez faced Mario Bautista on November 5, 2022 at UFC Fight Night 214.
+After a three-year layoff, Lopez faced Mario Bautista on 5 November 2022 at UFC Fight Night 214.
 At the weigh-ins, Lopez weighed in at 138.5 pounds, two and a half pounds over the bantamweight non-title fight limit.
 Lopez will be fined 20% of this individual purse which will go to his opponent Bautista.
 He lost the fight via a reverse triangle armbar submission in the first round.

-After the lost to Bautista, Lopez was released from UFC.
+After the loss to Bautista, Lopez was released from UFC.